 A barometer is an instrument used to measure the air pressure as it varies with distance either above or below sea level.
-The instrument was invented by an Italian scientist Evangelista Torricelli in the year 1643.
-He studied the characteristics of the mercury when placed in a vacuum and used that theory to develop the first barometer.
+Italian scientist Evangelista Torricelli invented the barometer in the year 1643.
+He studied the characteristics of mercury when placed in a vacuum and used that theory to develop the first barometer.

-Mercury barometer: This is the most commonly used barometer.
-This was invented by Torricelli in the year 1643.
+This is the most commonly used barometer.
+Torricelli invented this in the year 1643.
 It consists of a glass column with mercury and inches markings on it.
 The top end of the tube is closed and the bottom end is rested in a cup containing mercury known as a cistern.
 To increase the accuracy, these barometers are corrected for ambient temperature and the local value of gravity.
 The reason why mercury is used is because of its density.

-Aneroid barometer: This barometer is made without fluid.
-It consists of an aneroid capsule which is a thin and flexible metal box made from an alloy of beryllium and copper.
-For better expansion and contraction of levers and springs of the box which is due to change in atmospheric pressure outside the box, the box is tightly sealed.
+This barometer is made without fluid.
+It consists of an aneroid capsule, a thin and flexible metal box made from an alloy of beryllium and copper.
+For better expansion and contraction of levers and springs of the box, which is due to a change in atmospheric pressure outside the box, the box is tightly sealed.

 - Permanent Marker

 - Solid paper- Card like

 - Rubber Band

 - Take the balloon and cut its top off.